San Francisco, Napa and Calistoga Railway: 1913 wreck

 On June 19, 1913, two trains of the San Francisco, Napa and Calistoga Railway collided head-on in the worst interurban accident in the state of California.
 Thirteen people were killed.

 Decline

 Passenger service continued despite several setbacks until 1937, when the ferry service was discontinued; without the ferry traffic, the line could not survive.
 The last passenger trains operated on September 12 of that year, and the last mail trains on September 30.
 On February 13, 1938, a farewell excursion train was operated between Vallejo and Napa for the Electric Railway Historical Society of California.

 Following the end of passenger service, the company continued with bus service to San Francisco, but sold it to Greyhound in 1942.
-A stretch of track north of St. Helena was taken over by the Southern Pacific and used as a freight spur into the 1980s.
+A stretch of track north of St. Helena between Greystone and Barro was taken over by the Southern Pacific and used as a freight spur into the 1980s.
 The freight service to Mare Island Naval Shipyard remained as a subsidiary of the Sacramento Northern Railway until taken over by the Navy Department in 1956.
 In 1957 the company was dissolved.